 French Press Necessities

 But, at least for now, we are OBSESSED with our French press!
 The cuteness of our Bodum French Press does make it better, I will admit!
 We’re loving the stronger coffee flavor, that it doesn’t cool off before we sip it, and that it’s a fairly foolproof coffee situation no matter how awake we are.
-Boil the water and then let the grounds sit with the water up to 4 minutes.
+Boil the water and then let the grounds sit with the water (we let it go 10 minutes for really strong coffee).
 Then push down the strainer and enjoy!

 These adorable demitasse spoons were a fun little gift I got for my guy once we started drinking more coffee at home.
-And I’d be remiss if I didn’t mention that I’m yearning for the matching sugar and creamer set.
-I know it’s frivolous, hence why we don’t have it.
+And I’d be remiss if I didn’t mention these adorable, matching sugar and creamer set.
 Since we’re otherwise all set up, this is currently at the top of my coffee lover gifts list!